franzenzenhofer/simple-gmail-ai/documentation/latestbugreport.md

 - Why it’s real: `ContinuationTriggers.processThreadsWithContinuation` doesn’t store the planned thread ID list or `lastProcessedThread`. `ContinuationHandlers` recomputes “remaining” threads by fresh call to `GmailService.getUnprocessedThreads()`.
 Inbox changes or label updates can reorder or remove threads → drift and reprocessing/skips.
 - Minimal fix: Save the thread IDs list in continuation state, and consume from it across runs (e.g., `remainingThreadIds`).
 Update state after each chunk.

-7) GmailService applies AI-returned label names without sanitization
+7) GmailService applies AI-returned label names without sanitization **✅ FIXED v2.32.0**
-- Why it’s real: `getOrCreateLabel(labelToApply)` can be called with arbitrary strings from AI/docs.
+- Why it's real: `getOrCreateLabel(labelToApply)` can be called with arbitrary strings from AI/docs.
 Gmail labels have format and length constraints; slashes create nested labels; certain characters will fail.
-- Minimal fix: Add a sanitizer for label names (trim, replace illegal chars, cap length ~225, consider mapping slashes to “/” only if you intend nesting).
+- Minimal fix: Add a sanitizer for label names (trim, replace illegal chars, cap length ~225, consider mapping slashes to "/" only if you intend nesting).
 On failure, fallback to `General`.
+- **IMPLEMENTATION**: Added `Utils.sanitizeGmailLabel()` function that enforces Gmail's 40-character limit with intelligent truncation, replaces illegal characters with safe alternatives, handles nested labels properly, and preserves allowed characters.
+Comprehensive test suite covers edge cases.
+Applied in `Utils.getOrCreateLabelDirect()` which is called by `LabelCache.getOrCreateLabel()`.

-8) AppLogger writes unmasked message to spreadsheet
+8) AppLogger writes unmasked message to spreadsheet **✅ ALREADY FIXED**
-- Why it’s real: In spreadsheet append, it uses the raw `message` variable instead of the masked `entry.message`, causing potential leakage of API keys/PII into Sheets.
+- Why it's real: In spreadsheet append, it uses the raw `message` variable instead of the masked `entry.message`, causing potential leakage of API keys/PII into Sheets.
 - Minimal fix: Replace `message` with `entry.message` in `sheet.appendRow([ entry.timestamp, entry.executionId, entry.level, entry.message, ... ])`.
+- **VERIFICATION**: Code review shows both spreadsheet append calls (lines 268 and 288) correctly use `entry.message` (masked) not raw `message` parameter.
+Test suite `spreadsheet-logging-pii.test.ts` verifies masking behavior works correctly.

 9) ContextualActions.generateReplyAction uses deprecated prompt property
 - Why it’s real: It reads `Config.PROP_KEYS.responsePrompt` directly, but your system moved to Docs-only prompts.
 This path won’t respect the Docs configuration and can fail or produce wrong replies.